-The context which the contemporary art world provides neither meets with the requirements of my own work nor does it provide a context for the kind of discourse about the situation of art on the whole which I believe is urgently needed.
+The context that the contemporary art world provides neither meets the requirements of my own work nor does it provide a context for the kind of discourse about the situation of art on the whole which I believe is urgently needed.

 I see the existential need to invent and produce the context that is missing.